Frequently Asked Questions

 Does Branch Basics kill bacteria, viruses and mold?

 Branch Basics is classified as a "soap", and therefore doesn't fall under the jurisdiction of the EPA or the FDA.
-In order to make claims of killing or sanitizing or deemed an "antibacterial" formula, a product MUST contain a registered EPA pesticide and/or at least 62% alcohol.
-Because we refuse to jeaopordize the integrity of Branch Basics' purity and safety, neither of these are added and therefore such claims cannot be made.
-However, testing and trials do confirm that bacteria (and insects) hate Branch Basics. :)
+In order to make claims of killing or sanitizing or deemed an "antibacterial" formula, a product must contain a registered EPA pesticide and/or at least 62% alcohol.
+Because we are unwilling to jeaopordize the integrity of Branch Basics' purity and safety, neither of these are added and therefore such claims cannot be made.
+However, Branch Basics is a pure soap and at this point we are standing by the CDC's (Center for Disease Control) statement that the best way to get rid of germs is to clean with a pure soap.
+They are even recommending this over a product with an EPA-registered pesticide because of the mounting problem of antibiotic resistance.
+The CDC states that the best way to get rid of germs (bacteria and viruses) is to wash with a soap.
+See link -

 Branch Basics seems expensive.
 How does it compare to other products?